 An embedded Smart Card Reader is provided on your LifeBook notebook.
 Smart Cards are the same size and shape as credit cards, but they contain an integrated microprocessor chip.
 The chip can hold a variety of information, and provides the user with many possible options, such as allowing them to make secure purchases, pay for phone calls, store security information, and provide identification and information.

-In order to use the embedded Smart Card Reader, you must purchase an optional Smart Card holder for installation into an available Type II PC Card slot. the opening.
+In order to use the embedded Smart Card Reader, you must purchase an optional Smart Card holder for instal-